n1ghtx0w1/n1ghtx0w1.github.io/_tabs/about.md

 **Robert Head**
 - I'm a WGU student in the BCSIA degree plan *(Cyber Security Information and Assurance)*
 - Working full-time for a public safety software company
-- Hobbies include CTF platforms such as Tryhackme, Hackthebox, CTFTime, and blue team labs like ImmersiveLabs, NICE Challenges, and the NCL
+- Hobbies include advanced learning on Tryhackme, Hackthebox, CTFTime, ImmersiveLabs, doing NICE Challenges, and the NCL
 - Love learning and writing code / scripting

 **Connect with me**